Kashif581/CONTACT_APP/README.md

 # CONTACT_APP

 Hi there! 👋 I am Muhammad Kashif Abdullah a full stack web developer.
-This is the contact meaning App, which will help you manage your conatcts all on one please.
+This is the contact managing App, which will help you to manage your conatcts all at one please.
 I hope you will like it 😊

 ## Technologies Used: